FAQs

 2. Postdoctoral researchers who have received their PhDs in the last three calendar years, or who will have defended by the start of their academic appointment.

 Participants are required to be in residence for a minimum of four months, and ideally for one academic year.
-All participants must be in residence while Harvard classes are in session (with exceptions made given uncertainty due to the COVID-19 pandemic).
+All participants must be in residence while Harvard classes are in session.
 For full academic year participants, this means being present from late August (for orientation) through early December, and from late January through mid May.
-Scholars and fellows are also expected to participate in relevant Weatherhead Center events and to contribute to some of the Center’s many other intellectual activities,...
+Scholars and fellows are also expected to participate in relevant Weatherhead Center events and to contribute to some of the Center’s many other intellectual activities, including the research clusters; and to engage with the undergraduate and graduate student communities.

 Fees associated with the program: